nicowilliams/krb5/doc/rst_source/krb_admins/conf_files/kdc_conf.rst

 **iprop_slave_poll**
     This delta time string specfies how often the slave KDC polls for new updates from the master.
 Default is "2m" (that is, two minutes).
 **iprop_port**
     (Port number.)
-This specifies the port number to be used for incremental propagation.
+Specifies the port number to be used for incremental propagation.
 This is required in both master and slave configuration files.

+**iprop_dump_tmout**
+    (Delta time string.)
+Specifies the amount of time to wait for a full propagation to begin (this relates primarily to the time it takes to dump the KDB on the master KDC).
+This is optional in configuration files, and is used by slave KDCs only.
+The default value is 5 minutes (``5m``).

+**iprop_full_progress_tmout**
+    (Delta time string.)
+Specifies the amount of time to wait for progress in full propagation dump transfers.
+This is optional in configuration files, and is used by slave KDCs only.
+The default value is 10 seconds (``10s``).

 **iprop_logfile**
     (File name) This specifies where the update log file for the realm database is to be stored.
 The default is to use the *database_name* entry from the realms section of the krb5 config file, with *.ulog* appended.
 (NOTE: If *database_name* isn't specified in the realms section, perhaps because the LDAP database back end is being used, or the file name is specified in the *dbmodules* section, then the hard-coded default for *database_name* is used.
 Determination of the *iprop_logfile* default value will not use values from the *dbmodules* section.)
 **kadmind_port**